turbinenreiter/MicroPythonSmallSats/text/Motivation.md

 Lua               eLua               few              via eLua                    stable project, good support for few platforms
 ------------------------------------------------------------------------

-On this short list, there is only one family of languages with widespread availability and a usable HAL: C, C++ and Arduino, which is a subset of C++.
+On this short list, there is only one family of languages with widespread availability and a usable \\gls{HAL}: C, C++ and Arduino, which is a subset of C++.
 Some smaller projects achieve good availability by piggybacking on the Arduino ecosystem, but suffer from its beginner oriented limitations.
-Other languages can target microcontrollers by the virtue of their compiler suites, which provide targets for microcontroller architectures, but often lack a HAL.
+Other languages can target microcontrollers by the virtue of their compiler suites, which provide targets for microcontroller architectures, but often lack a \\gls{HAL}.
 The MicroPython, Espruino and eLua projects represent a different approach.
 These project implement small interpreters of the respective languages that can run on microcontrollers.
-They also provide a HAL for the targeted devices.
-This means that the number of supported platforms is small, but also, that the provided HAL is consistent across the platforms.
-In doing so, these projects transcend from being language implementations to being frameworks, and even intersecting with real time operating systems (RTOS).
+They also provide a \\gls{HAL} for the targeted devices.
+This means that the number of supported platforms is small, but also, that the provided \\gls{HAL} is consistent across the platforms.
+In doing so, these projects transcend from being language implementations to being frameworks, and even intersecting with functionality typically provided by \\glspl{RTOS}.

 MicroPython is such a new technology that can potentially be useful for space applications.
 It is an implementation of the Python programming language designed for constrained systems, like those common in space computing.